amensch/e8080/README.md

 # eCPU
 This is an Intel 8080 emulator written in C#.
-This project mostly exists as a learning tool for myself.

-The intent is to be able to fully play Space Invaders.
-The binaries that were originally used in video arcades are readily available on the internet.

-15-Dec-2015
-All 8080 opcodes have been implemented including DAA and the auxillary carry flag.
+The CPU is fully implemented including the DAA instruction and the auxillary carry flag.

-There exists a full suite of unit tests for the op codes and other functionality.
+The program includes a full suite of automated test classes for each set of instructions.

-To be done is to complete the code for handling interrupts of user input as well as the graphics.
-There is much refactoring to be done.
-The purpose here was to provide a working learning tool for myself using C#.
-The focus is more on design and the use of automated tests rather than raw speed.

-30-Dec-2015
-The game is now fully working and playable.
-Still need to integrate game ROM into the source.